Defence Forces of Georgia: Military industry

 Georgia has a long history of weapon production tracing back to ancient times.
 The modern arms industry began during the Soviet era.
 In 1941 Georgia became one of the most important Soviet weapon manufacturing states during the Second World War.
-It was responsible for providing the Soviet Army with all types of aircraft and ammunition.
+It was responsible for providing the Soviet Armed Forces with all types of aircraft and ammunition.
 Tbilisi Aircraft Manufacturing's role didn't change after the war.
 Up until 1990 Georgia was producing various types of fighter aircraft, most notably the Su-25 since it was produced almost exclusively in Georgia, unmanned areal vehicles, missiles, satellite components and orbital satellites.
 The company lost most of its functionality and production capability when the Soviet Union dissolved, yet was not abandoned.
 In the late 1990s Georgia's JSC RMP and later the newly established Ministry of Defence section "Delta" started to work on the development of ballistic equipment using their own ingredients.
 The advanced research unit had successfully developed a variety of personal protection gear, such as bomb disposal suits and level I-IV body armour using classified mixtures of domestic resource.
 These projects never went beyond some prototypes, mainly due to poor attention and financing from the government.